Our Lady of Piat: The Flood

 This time it was a problem of too much water.
-The Itawes river overflowed to the point that the water reached the cliff where the Ermita was built and the surrounding area, flooding the area and reaching several feet in height.
+The Chico river overflowed to the point that the water reached the cliff where the Ermita was built and the surrounding area, flooding the area and reaching several feet in height.
 Surprisingly, not a single drop of water entered the church, as if there was an invisible, mysterious wall preventing the water from going in.
 When, eventually, the river went back to its normal course, the Ermita was so dried, clean and tidy that no one could say any rain had fallen or flooding had occurred in the vicinity.
 All this happened to the great surprise of the caretaker or "ermitaño" who, afraid for his life, had climbed to the altar of Our Lady and, on his knees, prayed for his safety.
 He propagated the extraordinary event, and many people went to see for themselves what the "ermitaño" was telling.
 They could verify that it was true when they could see the marks of the height reached by the water on the walls outside but could not detect a single spot or a sign of water inside the church.